 TrunkSpace: One of the terms often associated with you is “social media star” and we’re just curious what that term means to you?

 Ross: Social media is crazy in this day and age.
 I still cannot wrap my head around it.
 The fact that I even have the following that I have is absolutely insane.
+I’ve heard that some peers who are doing well in social media would sometimes enjoy free instagram followers via socialfollow to give them a little boost.
 I definitely cannot wrap my head around it.
+I get that it can help them boost their followers though and appear more trustworthy.
+It’s not just the amount of followers that you should consider increasing though, it’s also important that the instagram models you use are also a key thing that you need to consider.

 I do not see myself at all as a social media star so it’s so funny when someone writes it next to my name or I go somewhere and they’re like, “Oh, you’re the social media star!”
 It’s so crazy.
 It makes me laugh.
 I do not see myself as that at all.